degauss-org/daymet/README.md

 ## Warning

-If the bounding box for Daymet data download is inferred from address coordinates, then the size of the Daymet data download may be quite large if the address coordinates are very spread out.
+If the boundary box for Daymet data download is inferred from address coordinates, then the size of the Daymet data download may be quite large if the address coordinates are very spread out.
 If a wide spread of coordinates is desired, then it may be best to stratify your input dataset to coordinates within separate geographic regions.

 ## DeGAUSS Details